Digital-Vault/GroceryApp/README.md

 **_Alternate Flow 2: Missing Email_**

-The Save button will be disabled until atleast one valid email is entered.
+The Save button will be disabled until at least one valid email is entered.

 **_Alternate Flow 3: Other Issues_**